Fukuoka Foreign Language College | All Important Aspects You Need to Know

 Furthermore, this course includes standard lessons, JLPT preparation, and cultural activities throughout the year.
 The enrollment for the 1.5- the year course is in October and the 2-year course begins in April.
 There is also a 1-year course that starts from April & October.

 Additionally, applicants must have completed at least 12 years of education (high school diploma) in their country or foreign country and have completed 150 hours of basic Japanese language study with a certificate or Japanese Language Proficiency Test (JLPT) 5.
-Further, a letter of recommendation is also acceptable (specific countries) in case the applicant is taking Japanese lessons from a private teacher.
+Further, a letter of recommendation is also acceptable (in specific countries) in case the applicant is taking Japanese lessons from a private teacher.

 2. Department of International Culture